 An often forgotten classic, the liberal cocktail is a perfect dinner drink that deserves to be revived.
 It dates to the early 1900s and has been adapted many times over the last century.

-The liberal cocktail is made with rye whiskey, sweet vermouth, and amaro liqueur.
+The liberal cocktail is made with rye whiskey, sweet vermouth, and an amaro liqueur, most commonly Amer Picon or Amer Torani.
 The variations primarily differ in the ratio of those three ingredients.
 This recipe has been adapted to modern tastes and is not as sweet as the original.
 Additionally, just like with the Manhattan, during the years when rye whiskey was not as plentiful (or good) as it has been recently, it was very common to pour bourbon instead.

 Explore the various options and customize the proportions to fit your taste.
 Once you find that perfect mix, you'll discover why this drink has captivated drinkers of fine cocktails for so many years.